nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 }
 ```

-#### 5. Pass the output of the first process to the second process
+### 7.5.
+Pass the output of the first process to the second process

+The output of the `sayHello()` process is automatically set up as a channel called `sayHello.out`, so all we need to do is pass that as the input to the `convertToUpper()` process.

 ```groovy title="hello-world.nf" linenums="44"
 // convert the greeting to uppercase convertToUpper(sayHello.out)
 ```

+For a simple case like this, that's all we need to do to connect two processes!

-#### 6. Run the same workflow command as before
+### 7.6.
+Run the same workflow command as before

+Let's make sure this works:

 ```bash
 nextflow run hello-world.nf --greeting 'Hello World!'
 ```

 Oh, how exciting!
-There is now an extra line in the log output, which corresponds to the second process we've added:
+There is now an extra line in the log output, which corresponds to the new process we just added:

 ```console title="Output"
 N E X T F L O W  ~  version 23.10.1